Atlanta 6:03 Trk 20 White (Booker T. Washington White) Recorded: 1963 Memphis, Parchman Farm Blues - Roots RTS 33055 [email protected]

 Bukka

-This is song Atlanta Special, Runnin' all through Georgia All down the south An all through the Gulf of
+This is song Atlanta Special, Runnin' all down through All through the south An all the Gulf of Mexico

-When I was a boy I was startin' to catchin' train And I forget, I fifteen years old.
+When I was a boy I was to catchin' this train And I never forget, I fifteen old.

-I hear'd that train that 8:45 was hittin' that rail I had my mule to the field To do some for my old grandfather.
+I hear'd that train mo'nin 8:45 was hittin' that rail I had my mule goin' to the To do plowin' for my old grandfather.

-But when this was comin' down the line She picked up it.
+But when this was comin' down the line She up wit' it.

 (guitar - down the line)

 I say, 'Whoa!'
-My mule I to leave, I'd try the world
+My mule I 'cide to leave, I'd try the

-I on out there And I caught the old freight went on down
+I eased on out And I caught the old train That on down

 All down through Gulf of And else.

 Oh, I got to about Atlanta, Georgia.
-I say, 'I b'lieve I go where my old live at.'
+I say, 'I I go back where my old live at.'

-Oh, one I was sittin' down Boilin' corn down on the railroad track.
-I thought about my old grandmother told me ago.
+Oh, one I was sittin' down Boilin' some down on the railroad track.
+I about what my old grandmother told me ago.
 Said 'You got to what you sew.
-If you be a good boy, you gon' bad luck.'
+If you don't be a boy, you gon' bad luck.'

 I made me a (they'll it) (This way Atlanta, Georgia)